EndToEndLabCR/documentation-docs-markdown/personal-branding/README.md

 # TODOs
 Add information about how to improve:
 Linkeding profile
 GitHub profile
-personal protafolio
+personal portafolio